harness/developer-hub/docs/platform/Governance/14_Policy-as-code/sample-policy-use-case.md

 Enforce policies to ensure pipelines are designed with a recommended or mandatory structure.

-This ensures pipeline designers have the freedom to design a pipeline while following the guardrails.
+This ensures that pipeline designers have the freedom to design a pipeline while following the guardrails.

 Here is a sample policy that can be applied using the **On Save** event for a pipeline: